andyatkinson/dotfiles/README.md

 ## Release notes

+2021-10-20

+Overhaul of setup for 2021 development on a Mac.

 2017-03-24
 `:PluginUpdate` was run to update all plugins.
 Should convert this setup to native plugin management soon.